Letters to the editor - Tuesday (10-9-2012)

 GM jobs increase an October surprise?

+When I saw on the news that GM was adding 2,000 jobs in Michigan, I was elated.
+I know how it feels to be laid off and get that callback notice.
+There are 2,000 families whose burden of stress and anxiety soon will be lifted.
+And yet, because of cynicism and skepticism etched into my being by years of observing politics, something about this good news had me checking the bottoms of my shoes.
 First, why GM, the automaker most beholden to the incumbent administration?
 Why not Ford, Toyota, Honda or Kia?
 In light of the challenges to the veracity of the latest unemployment numbers, in addition to the timing, one cannot help but wonder if the administration may have twisted some arms to convince GM. that it would be in everyone's best interest to hire some folks, whether they need them or not.
 Most, if not all, rehires would be UAW members, dutifully supportive of the president for getting their jobs back.
 The president wins, the union wins, GM takes another blow to its already battered body. -Bruce La Rue Mount Ulla

 No to Obama